Sinking of F174: The sinking

 While moving people between ships, F174 was struck in the bow by the Iohan.
 The damage was underestimated and the transfer continued, but part of the bow planking gave way and water began to enter the ship.
 When the emergency became clear, Eftychios Zervoudakis, the Greek commander and owner of F174, asked the Iohan for help.
 A few minutes later, the bigger ship was on the way to the rescue.

 It is unclear if F174 broke up due to a small gale or if, as some survivors claimed later, the ship went down as a result of a collision with the Iohan when the latter came to pick up Zervoudakis, who had jumped into the sea well before the final moments of his ship.
 In any case, the sinking took only a matter of minutes.

 Only 30 people could be saved by the Iohan's lifeboats.
 The exit through the small hatch impaired those fleeing from the sinking ship, and the secondary hatches were blocked by the people standing on the deck, too scared to jump in the freezing water or waiting a rope from the mother ship.
 The Lebanese captain, drunk and aggressive, purportedly forbade the passengers to help the drowning people.
 At least 283 people sank with the ship.

+The Iohan afterwards

 The Iohan sailed for Greece with about 170 survivors.
 There, the captain unloaded the passengers and managed to have them segregated in a clandestine jail inside an abandoned farmhouse.
 Some migrants escaped and alerted the local police.
 They reported the sinking, but were not believed and were sent to a real jail.

 The Iohan continued bringing illegal migrants to Italy, until it was spotted and impounded while leaving Calabria on February 28.
 Italian officers investigated the ship superficially, but got no clue of the tragedy.